 Healthcare in Wales

 Wales has a good reputation when it comes to healthcare.
 Although the National Health Service (NHS) Wales is run separately from the public healthcare service in the UK, it shares many features with the common system.
 Expats who are willing to pay can take advantage of the private sector, which provides top services and allows users to bypass waiting lists.

 Expats moving to Wales should first register with a local GP, who will allocate an NHS number to you in order to allow you to take advantage of the public health system.
 If you’d like to use the local public healthcare facilities, you may need to show your doctor or nurse a passport/visa to show that you are eligible for NHS benefits.
 The GP is the first point of contact for an expat and will deal with most medical problems.
 If further treatment is required, you will be referred to a specialist.

 The NHS covers almost all medical services.
 However, dental and eye treatments are excluded, and expats need to pay for these on their own or through private health insurance.

 Because of high demand, there tend to be long queues for doctor’s appointments, although you can seek high-quality emergency healthcare services.

 Private hospitals and clinics are more expensive, although the medical services offered are of a high standard.
 Such places mainly offer specialised services or treatments that are not offered by the NHS.

-The gorgeous lands of Wales are tempting to many both for tourism and for becoming long term residents.
-Six of its cities have made it into Sunday Times’ Best places to live in 2021, and the country most certainly have planty more to offer depending on what you’re looking for.
-So if you are considering moving house to Wales, reply on Fantastic Removals for a smooth relocation.
+The gorgeous lands of Wales are tempting to many, both for tourism and for becoming long-term residents.
+Six of its cities have made it into Sunday Times’ Best places to live in 2021, and the country most certainly has plenty more to offer, depending on what you’re looking for.
+So if you are considering moving house to Wales, reply on Fantastic international movers for a smooth relocation.